Johann Gottfried Herder

-Johann Gottfried von Herder (/ˈhɜrdər/ HUR-dər; /de/; 25 August 1744 – 18 December 1803) was a Prussian philosopher, theologian, pastor, poet, and literary critic.
+Johann Gottfried von Herder (/ˈhɜrdər/ HUR-dər; /de/; 25 August 1744 – 18 December 1803) was a German philosopher, theologian, pastor, poet, and literary critic.
 Herder is associated with the Age of Enlightenment, Sturm und Drang, and Weimar Classicism.
 He was a Romantic philosopher and poet who argued that true German culture was to be discovered among the common people (das Volk).
 He also stated that it was through folk songs, folk poetry, and folk dances that the true spirit of the nation (der Volksgeist) was popularized.
 He is credited with establishing or advancing a number of important disciplines: hermeneutics, linguistics, anthropology, and "a secular philosophy of history."